 Take a whole clove and chew on the same slowly.
 The oils that the clove releases will seep into your sore tooth and gums, and help treat your toothache in a safe and natural way.
 Even though clove oil is available in the market, it is better to use a clove.

-Large quantities of clove oil can cause significant damage to the nerve, and trigger many changes in the baby’s physiology.
+Large quantities of clove oil can cause significant damage to the nerve, and trigger many changes in the fetus’s physiology.
 Make sure you do not chew more than one or two cloves a day.
 Once the clove oil starts to flow, you will notice a considerable amount of relief from pain as early as within half an hour.

 What Are The Types Of Clove Oil?